AnselmMarie/pokemon-pet-shop/README.md

 This guide provides the necessary steps to set up and run the entire **PokemonPetShop** application on your local machine.

+The project is currently under development.
+I created a backlog of tickets to address identified issues and integrate planned enhancements.

 ### 📋 Prerequisites

 Before proceeding, ensure you have the following installed.
 Using the specified versions will prevent most common setup issues.